-It’s easy to get psyched up when you start working towards a goal, but staying motivated and on track can be difficult as time goes on.
+It’s easy to get psyched up when you start working towards a goal.
+But staying motivated and on track can be difficult as time goes on.
 So, how do you maintain motivation over days, weeks, months, and even years?
-Today, we’re going to give you some ‘Kwik’ tips on how to stay motivated and achieve your goals, regardless of the situation.
+Today, we’re going to give you some ‘Kwik’ tips on how to stay motivated to achieve your goals—regardless of the situation.

 Remember Your Why